 In 1914 plans were made by the Daughters of the American Revolution (DAR) to recognized the road that Abraham Lincoln traveled while a circuit lawyer between Springfield and Danville, Illinois (now called Lincoln Trail) by placing markers at each county line.

 At this time only a few of the markers still exist, one being on the Champaign-Vermilion County line at the intersection of 1800E & 1350N.
-The DAR had the existing marker refurbished and it was dedicated on June of 2011.
+The DAR had the existing marker refurbished and it was dedicated in June of 2011.

-At a meeting of the Alliance chapter, Daughters of the American Revolution, November 11, 1914, at the home of Mrs. George W. Busey, Judge J. O. Cunningham gave a very interesting talk on “The Real Lincoln Highway,” or the road traveled by Abraham Lincoln while driving from one court house to another of his circuit in 1847.
+At a meeting of the Alliance chapter, Daughters of the American Revolution, November 11, 1914, at the home of Mrs. George W. Busey, Judge J. O. Cunningham gave a very interesting talk on “The Real Lincoln Highway,” or the road traveled by Abraham Lincoln while driving from one courthouse to another of his circuit in 1847.

 Judge Cunningham also addressed this larger gathering on the importance of marking the Lincoln circuit road.
 After which a committee was appointed to take action.
 Miss Lottie E. Jones was made chairman and women from each of the chapters represented were appointed members of this committee.